LCS2-IIITD/Emotion-Flip-Reasoning/README.md

 4. We develop a masked memory network based architecture for ERC, which outperforms several recent baselines.

 ## Dataset
-We provide a partial dataset along with the code (*"meld-fr_partial.csv"*) so that the annotation style and the dialogue structure can clearly be understood.We will release the full dataset once the paper gets accepted.
+We provide the dataset along with the code (*"Data/MELD_<set>_efr.csv"*).
+You can use your own dataset if you follow the expected format for the data.
 The models in this repo expects the data to follow the following structure:
 | Dialogue Id | Speaker | Emotion | Utterance | EFR Label |
 |-------------|---------|---------|-----------|-----------|